007mahapra/JenkinsOnDocker/README.md

-# JenkinsOnDocker
+# Jenkins On Docker
-This project is intended to guide through basic installationof Docker on Ubuntu 16.04 LTS
+This project is intended to guide through basic installation of Docker on Ubuntu 16.04 LTS